Christmas travel strikes are planned in all of these places in Europe

 They are seeking higher salaries and for bonuses to be taken into account in pension calculations.

 Train conductors and ticket collectors have filed notice threatening to strike 23-26 December and 30 December-2 January.
-However, whether these go ahead is dependent on negotiations.
-Meetings are planned from 8-22 December.
+It is expected that only about one third of high-speed TGVs are likely to run on 24-25 December.

 Sud-Rail union has also filed for nationwide strikes from 15-19 December after pay negotiations with SNCF failed.
 The walkout is set to start just one day before the school holidays begin in France.